Are you planning to open a current account in any of the Nigerian Banks?

 3. Business Accounts: The perfect account tailored for Businesses.

-4. Union Domiciliary Account: A foreign account that gives customers the option to bank in any of the three global currencies (US Dollars, British Pounds and the EUROS).
+4. Union Domiciliary Account: A foreign account that gives customers the option to the bank in any of the three global currencies (US Dollars, British Pounds, and the EUROS).

 6. Fixed and Tenure Deposit: Focused on helping you save today and reap the benefits tomorrow.